Skip to main content

 • inactive_flows – a list of flow names that are disabled for this variant

 When a variant is active, only its active_flows are available to the agent.
-Any flows listed in inactive_flows are skipped during processing.
-This allows you to enable or disable specific conversation paths per location or configuration without duplicating flow logic.
+Any flows listed in inactive_flows are skipped during processing — this lets you enable or disable specific conversation paths per location or configuration without duplicating flow logic.

 # Check which flows are active for the current variant